"

 Figure 2.5.
 Caution Is Required! / Photo Credit: ulleo, CC0

-OSHA maintains a searchable database for information regarding workplace accidents, injuries, and fatalities.
+OSHA maintains a searchable database with information regarding workplace accidents, injuries, and fatalities.
 Occupation, worker demographics, geographic location, and other factors are available in the database, which is available on OSHA’s Injuries, Illnesses, and Fatalities website.
-Tracking this information is to hold employers accountable and to identify safety issues that must be addressed.
-It is public information and may serve to reassure you or otherwise help you make your career choices.
+Tracking this information is intended to hold employers accountable and to identify safety issues that must be addressed.
+It is public information and may serve to reassure you or otherwise help you make your career choices as you enter the welding industry.

-In 2020, out of 397,000 welders, there were 48 job site fatalities, most caused by being struck by equipment or objects (for example, a crane’s load falling on them), with the second leading cause of death being falls.
+As Table 2.1 illustrates, out of 397,000 welders there were 48 job site fatalities in 2021, most resulting from the welder being struck by equipment or objects (for example, a crane’s load falling on them).
+The second leading cause of death that year was falls.
+Another common cause of death is electrocution.
+More detailed and specific statistics are difficult to find due to employment classifications being general, such as “Manufacturing.”

 Table 2.1.
 Welder Fatalities in 2021